 Types of Properties You Can Live on Full Time in an RV

-• Your own property: You can live in an RV on your property in the state of South Dakota.
-Be sure to familiarize yourself with local recreational vehicle rules and regulations before buying any property for the purpose of full time RVing.
+- Your own property: You can live in an RV on your property in the state of South Dakota.
+Be sure to learn the local recreational vehicle rules and regulations before buying any property for full time RVing.

-• Long-term campgrounds: There are plenty of great long-term campgrounds in South Dakota.
-Many of these campgrounds offer discounts to those willing to commit to living in the same place for at least a year.
+- Long-term campgrounds: There are plenty of great long-term campgrounds in South Dakota.
+Many of these campgrounds offer discounts to those willing to live in the same place for at least a year.

 RVing in South Dakota FAQs

-Since South Dakota’s RV parking policies often differ by city, you’ll have to look into local laws to find specific parking regulations.
+Since South Dakota’s RV parking policies often differ by city, you’ll have to look into local laws for specific parking regulations.

 There are multiple properties in South Dakota you can buy that are zoned for living in an RV.
 If you buy one of these properties, you won’t have to worry about your land not being compliant with local RV rules.